Holding Negligent Defendants Accountable for Preventable Orangeburg Accidents

 Do You Have a Strong Personal Injury Case?

-Hart Law can step in and review the evidence to determine what happened and why.
-If you were hit in a car accident, then the key question is who was at fault for the crash.
+Hart Law can step in and review the accident scene to determine what happened and why.
+If you were hit in a car crash, then the key question is who was at fault for the collision.
 Often, a driver is negligent because they failed to use care when driving.
 Driving while using a cell phone is a common example.

 We are ready for the other side to blame our client for the crash.
 Under South Carolina’s comparative negligence law, your compensation is cut by your share of fault.
 And if you are more than 50% at fault, you cannot receive anything.